Ayaankach/KachingCanvaQRApp/README.md

    **Note:** `BACKEND_HOST` is a global constant that contains the value of the `CANVA_BACKEND_HOST` environment variable.
 The variable is made available to the app via webpack and does not need to be imported.

 4. Before bundling the app for production, update `CANVA_BACKEND_HOST` to point to the production backend.

+[Include steps or scripts for deploying the application to production.
+If it needs to be hosted on an existing domain, provide information on how to configure the domain settings.]

+### Usage

+The `src` directory contains the boilerplate of the app written in typescript.

+The server frontend is exposed on port 8080 and the backend runs on ports 3001 development url upon runnig the server is http://localhost:3001.

+The app's source code is in the `src/app.tsx` file.

+The local development server only exposes a JavaScript bundle, so you can't preview an app by visiting http://localhost:8080.
+The app can only be previewed via the Canva editor.

+## Contributing

+If you would like to contribute to the development of this Canva application, please follow the guidelines outlined in [CONTRIBUTING.md](CONTRIBUTING.md).

+## License

+This Canva application is licensed under the [LICENSE](LICENSE) - [Specify the license type].

+## Acknowledgments

+[Include any acknowledgments or credits for third-party libraries, resources, or inspiration.]

+## Contact

+For any questions or concerns, feel free to reach out to [Your Name] at [your.email@example.com].

+Happy coding!